MurakawaLab/ReapTEC/README.md

 This script is adapted from the FANTOM5 consortium (https://github.com/anderssonrobin/enhancers) with minor modifications (enhancers/scripts/fixed_bidir_enhancers_10bp.sh).

-•	(Optional) TSS_peak_based_analysis_log: This log file provides instructions to perform TSS–based single-cell analysis.
+•	(Optional) TSS_peak_based_analysis_log: This log file provides instructions to perform TSS-based single-cell analysis.
 The 5′ ends of transcripts are counted at the single-cell level for each TSS peak.

 Related data is deposited here https://doi.org/10.5061/dryad.gtht76hv9 and described in the README_Dryad_for_github_April15_2024 file.